 - ⅔ cup sifted powdered sugar

-- For the icing, combine the butter, dark brown sugar, heavy cream and salt in a heavy sauce pan and bring the mixture to a rolling boil, stirring constantly.
+For the icing, combine the butter, dark brown sugar and heavy cream in a heavy saucepan and bring the mixture to a rolling boil, stirring constantly.

 Boil for ONE minute, stirring constantly.
 Remove from heat, stir in vanilla extract.

 Add about ½ cup of the powdered sugar and whisk until smooth.
 Continue to whisk in powdered sugar by the tablespoon until you reach your desired consistency.

 Place on a serving platter or cake stand and pour the salted toffee icing over the top.
 Sprinkle lightly with flaky sea salt.